accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 <blockquote>

-Live synchronised media broadcast via a website subject to the [Act of 28 May 2019](https://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo) are exempt.
+Live synchronised media broadcast via a website subject to the law of 28 May 2019 are exempt.

 </blockquote>

 #### 5.1

-The testing methodology of [test 5.1.1](/en/raweb1.1/criteres#test-5-1-1) has been modified to remove the reference to the `summary` attribute.
+The testing methodology of [test 5.1.1](/en/raweb1.1/criteres.html#test-5-1-1) has been modified to remove the reference to the `summary` attribute.
 This attribute is obsolete.

 For the record, the methodology condition referencing the attribute in RAWeb1: